Aeroluna/LunaCoopMod/README.md

 For an ultimate gear, 30 is a high minimum to reach.
 Reducing the minimum should increase the reliability of the gear.

-- Fixed a bug where Odin's weapon tooltip showed the wrong damage.
+- Fixed an issue where Odin's weapon tooltip showed the wrong damage.

 It was showing the damage numbers from the WOL campaign instead of the Co-op numbers.

-- Fixed a bug where the Odin could attack while channeling Barrage.
+- Fixed an issue where the Odin could attack while channeling Barrage.
 - Added a launch sound effect when channeling Barrage.
 - Reduced cast start time of Barrage from 2 to 1.5.
 - Reduced cast finish time of Barrage from 2.5 to 2.